matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 SRP uses the discrete logarithm problem, deemed unsolved, though Shor's algorithm can become an issue when quantum computers get scaled up.
-Work seems to have been done to create a quantum-safe SPR version, see [here](https://eprint.iacr.org/2017/1196.pdf), though I lack the credentials to determine whether or not this holds water.
+Work seems to have been done to create a quantum-safe SRP version, see [here](https://eprint.iacr.org/2017/1196.pdf), though I lack the credentials to determine whether or not this holds water.